MINI Countryman SUV - Engines, drive & performance

 This can adjust mechanical settings for a more involving driving experience and is very effective, although it can’t overcome the physical limitations of the Countryman’s considerable weight.

 While likely to remain something of a rarity, there's also a MINI Countryman John Cooper Works with a huge 302bhp and four-wheel drive.
 This enables it to leap from 0-62mph in just 5.1 seconds, rivalling performance crossovers like the Audi SQ2 and Volkswagen T-Roc R for pace.

 From early 2020, the Cooper D Clubman's 2.0-litre diesel engine was discontinued due to falling demand.
 When it was on sale, it could be specced with front-wheel drive or ALL4 four-wheel drive, managing a 0-62mph time of 9.1 seconds.

-When driving in all-electric mode – the 87bhp electric motor can get you to 78mph alone – the S E is effectively a rear-wheel-drive car, although you don’t really notice the difference.
+When driving in all-electric mode – the 87bhp electric motor can get you to 78mph alone – the Plug-In Hybrid is effectively a rear-wheel-drive car, although you don’t really notice the difference.
 The impressive top speed when running on electric power means you never feel short of power in the urban areas where such cars excel.
 In fact, if you’re travelling under 40mph, power is so plentiful that it takes a really hard kick on the accelerator to wake the petrol engine.

 The all-electric performance feels spirited up to 60mph, but beyond that you really do need the petrol engine if momentum is to be maintained.
 Unfortunately, once the all-electric range is depleted, or when tackling roads that hybrid mode doesn’t suit, the batteries and electric motor are turned into heavy, economy-sapping extra baggage.